Arendal (town): History

 As a result of the rebellions, the age of privileges for towns like Christianssand and Arendal came to an apparent end in 1768 by royal proclamation.
 But the problems did not end then; a farmer, Christian Jensen Lofthuus, in nearby Vestre Moland, led a rebellion in 1786 which resulted in the government actually remedying some of the most repressive trade policies, but Lofthuus died in prison.
 The charges against Lofthuus were that he dealt in grain and other commodities to the detriment of Arendal's privileges.

 Shipping, shipbuilding, and timber trade as well as mining and ironworks were important branches of industry in Nedenæs county for many centuries, especially in the Arendal region.
 Frequent contacts with the world abroad put their mark on its culture and traditions.
 In 1880, it was the country's biggest port in terms of tonnage handled.
 At the end of the 19th century Arendal was recognised as a major shipping centre with many wealthy shipowners.
 However, this came to an end following the 1886 Arendal crash, in which Axel Nicolai Herlofson had defrauded many bank customers in the city, leading to bankruptcies and extreme unemployment.

+A ferry service across the harbor basin to Kolbjørnsvik was started by Kolbjørn in 1893 with SF Colbjørn.
+The service still runs, since 1980 with MF Kolbjørn III.

 Around the turn of the twentieth century, when thousands of Norwegians sought to take advantage of the more stable economic climate of the United States by emigrating from a ship named Thomas Gundersen, many of those from Arendal took their economic traditions with them.
 In New York City and the surrounding areas, a great deal of Americans who claim Norwegian ancestry can trace their roots to Arendal, as a great deal of Norwegian sailors, trimmers, shipbuilders and carpenters from Arendal settled in areas of New York such as Brooklyn, Port Richmond (Staten Island), and several industrial centres in northern New Jersey such as Jersey City, Bayonne, Perth Amboy, and Elizabeth.
 In 1939, Arendal had the 4th largest Norwegian tanker fleet; only Oslo, Bergen, and Stavanger were larger.